 You'll get the best looking leaves and good amounts of growth from having it in a bright location with just the occasional ray of sunlight hitting the growing stems.

-This is a semi succulent plant so it will cope with sporadic watering.
-In our experience, it's perfectly happy and thrives by being well watered and then not watered again until the soil has or has almost, fully dried out.
-This could mean watering it once a week or so in Summer, and once every two weeks (or even less) in the Winter months.
+This is a semi succulent plant so it will cope with sporadic watering and dry soil for a week or more.
+In my experience, it's perfectly happy and thrives by being well watered and then not watered again until the soil has or has almost, fully dried out.

 Ultimately the amount of water it will need will depend on where you grow the plant in terms of how much heat and light it receives.
-Plants in warm temperatures and high light locations will need more water than those growing in cooler and lower light spots.

-The stems, from base to the tips, are very thin and wiry and can be easily damaged by pests or disease.
+The stems, from the base to the tips, are thin and wiry and can be easily damaged by pests or disease.
 So when you have clusters of stems in the same pot, to discourage pests and disease, good ventilation is recommended.
-However, the actual level of humidity itself is not overly important and your plant will put up with whatever it receives.

 A specially formulated Cactus or Succulent feed is the ideal choice, but it won't turn its nose up at a regular all-purpose houseplant formulation if that's all you have.

-In time the String of Hearts will produce fairly large tubers to store nutrients and water.
-Nevertheless the root system of these plants stay quite basic which is why it's easy to grow so many stems close together in the same pot.
+The root system of these plants stay quite basic which is why it's easy to grow so many stems close together in the same pot.
 This means they don't need much growing space.

 Good drainage is essential as this will help aerate the soil and give the roots space to grow and prevent them from suffocating in tight, closed soils